azartheen/bar9.github.io/about.md

 I am a software engineer and am working as a full stack web developer.
 I am coming from a forestry background and have been developing software since 2011.

-Please have a look at my [Github reopositories](https://github.com/bar9?tab=repositories), especially if you hope to find some idea I haven't found the time to carry forward.
+Please have a look at my [Github repositories](https://github.com/bar9?tab=repositories), especially if you hope to find some idea I haven't found the time to carry forward.
 I just keep producing those, which is a bit sad.

-If you could see way of engaging in an open source project with me, feel free to contact me.
+If you could see way of engaging in an open source project with me, or discuss any ideas, feel free to contact me.

 ## Education